loggy01/interelate/test/README.md

 ### `test_cli.py`

-Checks genomic distance filtering, output directory creation and reuse, default and non-default statistical configuration, statistical resampling method construction, incompatible statistical options, pairwise testing decisions, Yates's correction warnings, p-value adjustment method and iteration handling, CLI logging, required flags, and pipeline dispatch.
+Checks genomic distance filtering, output directory creation and reuse, default and non-default statistical configuration, statistical resampling method construction, incompatible statistical options, pairwise testing decisions, Yates' correction warnings, p-value adjustment method and iteration handling, CLI logging, required flags, and pipeline dispatch.

 This file does not follow the calculation-organisation-delegation structure because `cli.py` is a command-line adapter rather than a function that processes repeated combinations.
 Its tests inject controlled, already-parsed flag values and replace the loading and pipeline functions when checking dispatch.
 This isolates inteRelate's CLI decisions without retesting Abseil's command-line parser, which is exercised through the installed command by the smoke test.